jonathan-sitterley/mean-hello-world/README.md

     - Create Angular notification service to update notification and set log levels
     - Add Bootstrap alert to pages to display the notification
     - Add Bootstrap spinner to indicate if REST call is in-progress
+    - Implement success and error handling for each type of http call

 ## Usage